COVID-19 Community Action Grants

 Second Wave of COVID-19 Community Action Fund Grants

-- Asian American Federation (AAF): $5,000 to provide community education about anti-Asian racism/harassment and track hate crime cases.
+- Asian American Federation (AAF): $5,000 to provide community education about anti-Asian racism and harassment, and to track hate crime cases.

 - Esther Ha Foundation: $10,000 to provide mental health support, specifically around anxiety during COVID-19, and trauma support for family members who have lost loved ones during the pandemic.